-RTC_TAMP1 multiplexing function can be mapped to RTC_AF1 or RTC_AF2, and it is determined by TP1MSEL bit of RTC_TACFG register.
+RTC_TAMP1 multiplexing function can be mapped to RTC_AF1, and it is determined by TP1MSEL bit of RTC_TACFG register.
 After TP1MSEL is modified, clear TP1EN bit to zero to avoid accidental setting of TP1FLG.
-Corresponding RTC_TAMP2 pin of RTC_TAMP2 multiplexing function.

-19.5.8 Backup domain
+18.5.8 Backup domain

 After the main power supply V{DD} is powered off, the backup domain register will be powered by V{BAT} automatically.
-System resetting, NRST pin resetting, and resetting after the low mode is waken up will not affect the backup domain register.
+System reset, NRST pin reset, and reset after the low-power mode is awakened will not affect the backup domain register.
 When V{BAT} is powered off or tamper event occurs, the backup domain register will be reset.

-The backup domain register can be used to cache user data, and can be used as a state flag to realize some function application by using the characteristics that the system reset data will remain unchanged.
+The backup domain register can be used to cache user data, and be used as a state flag to realize some function application by using its characteristics that the data will remain unchanged after system reset.

-19.5.9 Tamper detection
+18.5.9 Tamper detection

 Tamper detection is a kind of data self-destruction protection device to prevent data leakage caused by tamper.
-Through the hardware circuit design, the tamper detection signal is sent to the tamper detection pin.
+Through the hardware circuit design, the tamper detection signal is transmitted to the tamper detection pin.